chibisnorlax/acnhfaq/time-travel.md

 Make sure you have time traveled *forward* into the season (rather than backwards) and you have at least 1 cedar tree, and at least 23 trees (not including fruit trees) total.

 ## How do I time travel to farm an NPC visitor?
-If the NPC is on a weekday EXCEPT Monday:
+If the NPC is on a weekday ***except*** Monday:
- - TT to 4:58 AM on the same day of NPC.
-At 5 AM, it will change to new day and NPC will be there
+ - Time travel to 4:58 AM on the same day as the NPC.
+At 5 AM, it will change to the new day and the NPC will be there

 If the NPC is on a Monday:
- - TT forward a day to Tuesday, then go back to Monday (after 5 AM)
+ - Time travel forward a day to Tuesday, then go back to Monday (after 5 AM)

 ## Will my villagers move out if I time travel too much?
 Nope!
 Though this was something that could happen in past installments of the game, villagers in New Horizons will not move out unless you give them explicit permission to do so.